Trusopt, eye drops 20 mg/ml 5 ml

 Frequency unknown: palpitation

-Frequently: nausea, bitter taste in mouth Rarely: Sore throat, dry mouth
+Common: nausea, bitter taste in the mouth Rare: sore throat, dry mouth

 Skin and subcutaneous tissue disorders